badreddineouzougarh/SmartWast_IoTsystems/README.md

 ## Technologies Used

-- **IoT (Internet of Things)** for real-time monitoring and data collection.
+- **IoT (Internet of Things) with the Sensorthing APi **  : An OGC standard for sensor and localisation services for a real-time monitoring and data collection.
-- **Mobile App Development** for monitoring and communication with waste collectors.
+- **Mobile App Development** using React and NodeJS for monitoring and communication with waste collectors.
-- **Deep Learning** for predicting bin fill levels and optimizing collection schedules.
+- **Deep Learning model ** for predicting bin fill levels and optimizing collection schedules.
-- **Route Optimization Algorithms** for improving waste collection routes.
+- **Route Optimization Algorithms with LeafletJs** for improving waste collection routes.

 ## Installation